US set to slap tariffs on EU following WTO Airbus ruling | DW | 02.10.2019

 Long-running case, far-reaching consequences

-Although the US tariffs are allowed under international trade law, the move may set off a tit-for-tat escalation with the 28-member bloc at a time of trans-Atlantic trade tensions and a trade war between Washington and Beijing that has rattled global markets.
+Although the US tariffs are allowed under international trade law, the move may set off a tit-for-tat escalation with the 28-member bloc at a time of trans-Atlantic trade tensions, uncertainty over Brexit and a trade war between Washington and Beijing that has rattled global markets.

 "If the US decides to impose WTO authorized countermeasures, it will be pushing the EU into a situation where we will have no other option than do the same," EU Commissioner for Trade Cecilia Malmstrom said in a statement.